-To make several steps in that process more simple, we’ve introduced two new tools: A schema conversion tool and support for AWS DMS.
+To make several steps in this migration process more simple, we’ve introduced two new tools: A Schema Conversion Tool and support for CockroachDB as an AWS DMS target.
 The tools are the foundation of a new migration suite we’re calling MOLT (which might stand for “Migrate Off Legacy Technology”).

 The schema conversion tool allows you to address the incompatibilities between the legacy and distributed systems quickly and easily.
-Check out the demo below in which we begin with zero presence on a CockroachDB cluster.
-We will create a new serverless cluster, migrate our schema to CockroachDB, and create a database containing the migrated schema.
-After nine minutes you will have a migrated schema in a CockroachDB cluster that you can now start loading data into.
+Check out the demo below in which we begin with zero CockroachDB presence, create a new serverless cluster, migrate our schema to CockroachDB, and create a database containing the migrated schema.
+After nine minutes you can have a migrated schema in a CockroachDB cluster into which you can now start loading data.

 After migrating the schema you need to get the data into CockroachDB.
 There are a handful of ways to do that.
-You can read about each of them in our documentation or watch the clip of Adam Storm, director of engineering, explaining each option.
+You can read about each of them in our documentation or watch the clip of Adam Storm, Senior Director of Engineering, explaining each option.
 For the purposes of this blog, I want to introduce our support for AWS DMS.

-AWS DMS is a database migration service that allows you to migrate between any two endpoints created through the AWS UI.
+AWS DMS (Database Migration Service) is a database migration service that allows you to migrate between any two endpoints provided that one of them live on AWS.
 It works for SQL Server, Oracle, MySQL, PostgreSQL, and many other database sources.

-While configuring CockroachDB you want to specify for it to run as a PostgreSQL target.
-That leverages our PostgreSQL wire compatibility which tells Amazon that it’s moving data into PostgreSQL when the data actually ends up in CockroachDB.
+While configuring CockroachDB as your migration target, you’ll want to configure it as a PostgreSQL target.
+This leverages our PostgreSQL wire compatibility which tells Amazon that it’s moving data into PostgreSQL when the data actually ends up in CockroachDB.
 What’s important is that your cluster does not need to be running on AWS to use DMS.
 DMS requires that only one of the endpoints, either the source or the target, be on AWS.
 So if you’re moving to a CockroachDB cloud instance on AWS, your source database could be self-hosted or in another cloud provider.

 There are essentially three steps for using CockroachDB with AWS DMS:

 If you’re looking for more info on CockroachDB migrations, there is also a webinar in which we demo the migration suite and go into more depth about the benefits of migrating to a distributed database.
 If you have further questions please connect with us in the CockroachDB community slack.
 And remember, you can get started with CockroachDB for free right here.